rainbzz/cmsc315-discussions/unit3_lists/README.md

 Your reflection should be approximately 150–200 words and address the following questions:

 1. What concepts or skills did you learn while completing this assignment?
-Completing this assignment deepened my understanding of how Python lists work under the hood.
-I learned that insert() and pop() don't just add or remove values instantly; they physically shift every subsequent element in memory.
-This felt familiar coming from JavaScript, where array methods like splice() and unshift() behave the same way under the hood.
+This assignment helped shift my understanding of how Python lists work.
+I recognized that insert() and pop() don't just add or remove values instantly; they physically shift every subsequent element in memory.
+This was familiar coming from JavaScript, where array methods like splice() and unshift() behave the same way under the hood.
 I also practiced using conditional expressions and boolean short-circuiting (like x or y) to write more concise functions while still validating inputs safely.